 No matter what you do, it’s best to avoid impulse buys.
 If it’s not on your list as an item you need, then don’t buy it.
 Plain and simple.
 Don’t go to stores to window shop and avoid shopping malls or going to the store “just for fun”.

 If you have a problem with online shopping consider using a money-saving Chrome extension called Icebox.

 The Icebox for Chrome extension replaces the buy button on the most popular e-commerce stores, automatically saving you from your weakest moments.
 So if you feel like you may be doing a lot of impulse buying then you may want to try this extension out!
 This is a great extension to enable during a no-spend month.

 There are so many benefits to being a wise shopper!
 These smart shopping tips will help you make good and smart shopping choices.
 You’ll spend less money, buy fewer things that you don’t need, and focus on value when you do make a purchase.

 Want tons of value for FREE?
-Signup below to access my FREEBIE Library filled with great resources and printables.
+Signup below to grab my free budget sheets and subscriber-only deals sent to your inbox!